KDPRoss/jupyter-sort/README.md

   will *not* automatically refresh after this; run the `Reload Notebook from Disk` function to get them in-synch.

+## Caveats

+- Non-code (e.g., markdown) cells will lack `execution_count` values and, thus, will end up at the end of the notebook.
+(It's not clear, even in principle, what could be done to get more-correct behaviour.)

 ## FAQ

 - Is this code supported?